Form 17: Reporting a dissolution of a VOF, CV, maatschap, or rederij

 Use Form 17 to notify the Business Register that a VOF, CV, maatschap, or rederij has been dissolved.
 You can also use Form 17 to indicate what happens after the VOF, CV, maatschap, or rederij is dissolved.
 Does the business stop completely (termination) or does it continue with a new owner (continuation)?

-If a business is continuing, both the old and new owners must complete forms..
+If a business is continuing, both the old and new owners must complete forms.
 Read more about which forms are needed.Â

 KVK cannot register a dissolution until all partners of a VOF, managing partners of a CV, or members of a maatschap or rederij have agreed to the dissolution.
 To do this, they must all sign section 3 of Form 17.
+If this is not possible, contact a legal adviser before filling in Form 17.

 Help with filling in